 In rural eastern Ontario, you’ll make between $17 and $18/hour.
 This gives you a choice to live in a small town like Smiths Falls or Prescott and make a good wage outside the city.

 Bottom line is, whether you want to live in a rural area or an urban one you can find your ideal location in and around the eastern Ontario region.
-Choose from larger to smaller cities like Kingston, Belleville and Brockville (or even Ottawa, adjacent to eastern Ontario), or small towns like Perth, Trenton, Bancroft or Carleton Place.
+Choose from communities like Kingston, Belleville, Quinte West, and Brockville (or even Ottawa, adjacent to eastern Ontario), or Perth, Bancroft, or Carleton Place.
 And you’ll still have access to services like reliable wi-fi, so you can work from home, learn and upskill remotely, and order what you need.
 Plus, trips to the towns and cities near you are within an hour’s drive.

 Where Will You Live?